CERN/TIGRE/README.md

 an arXiv entry, please let us know so we can make sure the `citeme` function includes your contributions.

+## FAQ

+**Q: I get "the launch timed out and was terminated" error when I run big images in my computer**
+*A: This happens because your GPU takes too long (according to the OS) to finish running the code.
+Don't worry, too long means about 100ms or so.
+However, you need to make sure to change the OS's GPU watchdog time.
+If you are working on a TESLA, setting the TESLA to TCC mode will fix the problem.*

+**Q: After running something I got an error in AX or Atb and now nothing works** *A: Unofrutately when CUDA has an error, it hungs.
+You need to restart MATLAB to fix this.
+Hopefully we can find a solution for this without the need of restarting MATLAB*

 ## Licensing